'House collapses' after suspected gas explosion in Clayton-le-Woods as rescue operation launched

-'House collapses' after suspected gas explosion in Clayton-le-Woods as search and rescue teams called
+'House collapses' after explosion in Clayton-le-Woods as search and rescue teams called

-A home has reportedly collapsed following a suspected gas explosion in Clayton-le-Woods, resulting in a number of homes being evacuated.
+A home has reportedly collapsed following an explosion in Clayton-le-Woods, resulting in a number of homes being evacuated.

 Officers were called to reports a house had collapsed in Kirkby Avenue at around 1.30pm today (October 15).

-Firefighters later confirmed they were carrying out a search of the property for any casualties following the suspected gas explosion.
+Firefighters later confirmed they were carrying out a search of the property for any casualties following the explosion.

 "A safety cordon has been put in place and nearby residents have been evacuated," a spokesman for Lancashire Police said.